MG Software.

 What is the Model Context Protocol? - Explanation & Meaning

-• A company building an MCP server for their CRM system, enabling AI agents to look up customer information, review interaction history, and create follow-up tasks — all via a standardized, secured interface.
+• A company building an MCP server for their Salesforce CRM, enabling AI agents to look up customer information, review interaction history, and create follow-up tasks through a standardized secured interface.
+The sales team can now ask the AI agent questions about client relationships in natural language without navigating the CRM directly.

-• A development team using an AI assistant in their IDE that connects via MCP to their GitHub repository, Jira board, and documentation site, enabling the assistant to read code, create issues, and update documentation.
+• A development team using an AI coding assistant in their IDE that connects via MCP to their GitHub repository, Linear project board, and Confluence documentation site.
+The assistant reads existing code, creates issues based on detected bugs, and keeps technical documentation automatically up to date as the codebase evolves.

-• A data analytics platform implementing MCP servers for their databases and BI tools, allowing an AI agent to perform ad-hoc analyses, generate charts, and compile reports based on natural language questions.
+• A data analytics platform implementing MCP servers for their PostgreSQL databases and Metabase dashboards, allowing an AI agent to run ad-hoc analyses, generate SQL queries, build visualizations, and compile reports based on natural language questions from non-technical business users.

 Related terms